 Submission of the DCO is a key milestone for the project, which is now half way through its two-year Front End Engineering and Design (FEED) study, a detailed engineering, planning and financial exercise to examine and finalise all aspects of the project ahead of taking the final investment decision.

 Commenting on today’s announcement, Leigh Hackett, CEO of Capture Power, said: “We are pleased to have reached such an important milestone in the White Rose CCS Project.
 Much work has already been undertaken to get us this far, including an extensive consultation exercise with the local community and a technical consultation on issues such as visual impact, ecology, noise, traffic and air quality.
 The results of the consultation have been very positive and we are particularly pleased by the support we have received from the local community.

 “We are now half way through the FEED study which is progressing well and is on schedule to complete around the end of 2015.
 The White Rose CCS Project has great potential to demonstrate oxy-fuel combustion CCS technology and kick start the development of a CCS hub in the Yorkshire and Humber region.”

-Details of the Development Consent Order application can be viewed on the Planning Inspectorate website here
+Full details of the Development Consent Order application can also be viewed on the Planning Inspectorate website